oANWCHo/Project-kine/README.md

 ## Summary

-This simulation simulates two types of spherical and cylindrical object grasping, precision grasping and power grasping on simulink, which can work correctly and answer all the objectives.
+This simulation models two types of object grasping: spherical and cylindrical.
+For precision grasping of a sphere, the radius ranges from 1.20 to 1.70 m.
+For cylindrical boundary grasping, where the thumb is at the cross-section, the radius ranges from 1.00 to 1.50 m, and the length ranges from 2.40 to 4.00 m.
+For cylindrical boundary grasping, where the thumb is on the curve, the radius is 1.00 m, and the length is greater than 4.5 m.
+For power grasping, the radius ranges from 1.50 to 3.00 m, and another cylindrical boundary radius ranges from 1.00 to 2.90 m, with lengths ranging from 2.40 to 5.00 m.
+This simulation was conducted in Simulink, and it performed correctly to meet all the specified objectives.

 ## References
 1) Unknown Author. (n.d.).
 Design of a 3-DOF robotic arm.
 Retrieved November 3, 2024, from https://www.researchgate.net/publication/313543363_Design_of_a_3_DOF_robotic_arm/link/5D24A8A2299BF1547CA6056D/DOWNLOAD?_TP=EYJJB250ZXH0IJP7INBHZ2UIOIJWDWJSAWNHDGLVBIISINBYZXZPB3VZUGFNZSI6BNVSBH19